Track3/hermit/README.md

 * Featured image is supported.
 It will be displayed as a dimmed background of the page.
 * Displays all of your posts on a single page, with one section per year, simple and compact.
 * Extremely lightweight and load fast.
 No third party framework, no unnecessary code.
+* All code fields feature syntax highlighting and a code-copy function
 * Responsive & Retina Ready.
 Scales gracefully from a big screen all the way down to the smallest mobile phone.
 Assets in vector format ensures that it looks sharp on high-resolution screens.

 **[Theme Demo](https://hugo-theme-hermit.netlify.com/)** (uses contents and config from the `exampleSite` folder)